 Amaluna follows their story and the struggles they face as they try to overcome all obsticles in their path.

 San Francisco's acclaimed A.C.T. brings to life this wonderful Charles Dickens' tale of the misery Ebenezer Scrooge, a grumpy lonely man who is visited by 4 ghosts on Christmas Eve.

 Scrooge sees his past, his present, and his future during the visits by the ghosts.
 It is up to him to decide whether he wants to change his way and become a better person, or stay the bah-humbug person he is now.
 A Christmas Carol is performed at the American Conservatory Theater in San Francisco.

-San Jose (12/5 - 12/24): Spend an evening with the Northside Theatre Company and their 36th annual showing of A Christmas Carol.
+San Jose (TBD): Spend an evening with the Northside Theatre Company and their 37th annual showing of A Christmas Carol.
 All shows are at the Olinder Theatre in San Jose.
-Find tickets at a discount on Goldstar.

 You will find a variety of wonderful shows throughout the SF Bay Area this Christmas.
 Here are a few of my top picks this season.

 The Velveteen Rabbit (11/29 - 12/8): Local dance company ODC brings to life this wonderful tale about a little boy who is given a toy rabbit.
 The rabbit doll wants to be a rabbit in real life, but this is only possible by being the boys favorite toy.